gennyble/neralie-sensor-watch/README.md

+**This code has lain dormant for over a year and will not work with the new Movement framework that the Sensor Watch has moved to.
+Eventually I'll update this.
+Until then**

 # Sensor Watch Neralie
 A face for the [Sensor Watch][sensor-watch] that will display time in the typical format as well as [Neralie][neralie].